-GDPR is built on seven data protection principles that, together, ensure that the rights of the individual are central to the collection and processing of personal data.
+GDPR is built on seven data protection principles that, together, ensure that the rights of the individual are central to the collection and processing of personal data from EU citizens.

 The new regulations strengthen users' control over how personal data is processed and stored, and grants key rights and freedoms such as the right to consent, the right to be informed, the right to data portability, and the right to erasure of personal data (i.e. the "right to be forgotten.")

 The first principle of GDPR data protection act is the requirement for "fair, lawful, and transparent processing of data."
 So what does that mean?